bernskioldmedia/bm-wp-experience/README.md

 - Adds common-sense default HTTP headers to .htaccess on install.
 - Adds rule to .htaccess to disable XMLRPC.

+### Seriously Simple Podcasting

+- Always show all (100 000) episodes of a podcast in the podcast feed that goes out to platforms.

 ### Site Health

 - Check that `wp-config.php` is secured properly.